 - Historic preservation architecture firm Jan Hird Pokorny Associates updated site and facility conditions, reviewed existing studies and outlined a phased capital plan for The Point.

 - Hone Strategic LLC evaluated Board capacity for planning/implementing capital projects and readiness to undertake the extensive business development that will be needed.
 Hone also outlined steps to determine the site’s feasibility for prospective uses.

-- Pro bono landscape consultants Nelson Byrd Wolz Landscape Architects outlined steps to restore the picturesque landscape vision of Calvert Vaux for the site.
-Architects (NBW) reviewed documents related to the landscape history of the site, hosted a phone conference with the Center for Cultural Landscape Preservation, recommended that CVPA prepare a Cultural Landscape Report (CLR) and outlined tasks, timeline and budget for doing so.
+- Pro bono landscape consultants Nelson Byrd Wolz Landscape Architects (NBW) outlined steps to restore Calvert Vaux’s picturesque landscape vision for the site.
+NBW reviewed documents related to the landscape history of the site, hosted a phone conference with the Center for Cultural Landscape Preservation, recommended that CVPA prepare a Cultural Landscape Report (CLR) and outlined tasks, timeline and budget for doing so.

 - TR Revella Hamilton gathered research toward the first step outlined by NBW.